Resources

 Explore our resource hub which brings together curated resources to support established and mid career researchers navigating the evolving responsibilities and expectations that emerge beyond early career stages.

-White Rose participant spotlights
+White Rose case studies

 Meet some of the individuals who have taken part in White Rose career development programmes and read about their career experiences and pathways.